 The Down Blend Pillow blends down and feathers to provide extra support to your head, shoulders, and neck.
 In addition, the cotton cover makes this pillow soft and breathable, guaranteeing the best night's sleep.

 For a vegan down alternative, choose this dense, fluffy, ultra-fine pillow that mimics the head rests properties of a high loft goose-down pillow.

 Live the 5-star hotel dream every night with these down and feather pillows.
-The Hotel Chamber Down and Feather Pillows consist of a supportive inner core made with goose feathers, and a soft outer layer of goose down for the best sleep experience.
+The Feather Pillows consist of a supportive inner core made with goose feathers, and a soft outer layer of goose down for the best sleep experience.